holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 7. You can **modify the name** of your file by **clicking in the section where it says “File name:”** at the bottom of your screen.
 8. Click “**Save**” to finish once you have selected a location

-Note that these instructions are similar to the instructions for [Exporting Farms](#exporting) a farm.
+Note that these instructions are similar to the instructions for [Exporting](#exporting farms) a farm.
 This is because the interface for and functionality of these export options are nearly identical.
 <br>
 The main functional difference is exporting multiple farms will result in a single .json file, whereas exporting the climate